Multitask Learning and Bandits via Robust Statistics

 Let $\beta^j= $ denote the unknown parameters for instance $j$.
 For our forced samples, we fix two experimental prices $p_1=200$ and $p_2=600$, which we charge in two sets of periods

 for each experimental price $i\in[2]$ and each instance $j\in[N]$.
 Note that $M_i^j$ is a random set in the multitask setting, since it depends on the realization of arrivals $Z_t$.
 Let $M^j = M_1^j \cup M_2^j$ represent the forced price experimentation period, and let $M_t^j = \bc{r | r\in M^j, \, r<t}$ be the set of time periods when prices are forced at instance $j$ before time $t$.
-We update our estimators at time periods
+We update our \textsf{RMEstimator} of $\beta^j$'s at time periods